Qvatra/cucumberStepsGenerator/README.md

 ```

 ## Context
-A context objext is passed as first argument to action, target and area functions.
+A context object is passed as first argument to action, target and area functions.
 Context can contain:
 - **client** - nightwatch client contains all the nightwatch functions.
 Used in actions.
 - **xpath** - refers to xpath section of config.js.
 Contains full list of xpath selectors for the website.